remix-run/remix/docs/file-conventions/routes.md

 The file in `app/root.tsx` is your root layout, or "root route" (very sorry for those of you who pronounce those words the same way!).
 It works just like all other routes, so you can export a [`loader`][loader], [`action`][action], etc.

 The root route typically looks something like this.
-It serves as the root layout of the entire app, all other routes will render inside the `<Outlet />`.
+It serves as the root layout of the entire app, all other routes will render inside the [`<Outlet />`][outlet_component].

 ```tsx
 import {